lrmartins/lrmartins/content/scicomm/divulgacao/index.md

   placement: 2
   preview_only: true
 ---
-My post in the instagram [Museu de Zoologia da USP](https://www.instagram.com/p/CLKTakkHhyV/) about the comparative anatomy studies as the most robust sources of evidence for evolutionary theory.
+My post on the instagram [Museu de Zoologia da USP](https://www.instagram.com/p/CLKTakkHhyV/) about the comparative anatomy studies as the most robust sources of evidence for evolutionary theory.

 ---